cervoise/blog/certifications/SLAE/Exo4-Encoder.md

 # Ceasar encoder

-Before using *insertion encoder* technique, let's explain an encoder developed in order to :
+Before using *insertion encoder* technique, let's introduce another encoder developed in order to:
  * encode shellcode
- * try to avoid bad characters.
+ * trying to avoid bad characters.

  Caesar encryption scheme is used as a base.
 Wikipedia has a very good explanation of this cypher: https://en.wikipedia.org/wiki/Caesar_cipher.